Donders-Institute/bidscoin/docs/bidsapps.rst

       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all sub-folders in the bidsfolder will be processed
+If not specified then all participants will be processed will be processed
       -b BIDSMAP, --bidsmap BIDSMAP
                             Selects a custom study bidsmap file for extracting source data properties and